AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 ### Generate a Docker Build Context {#generate-docker-build-context}

-In order to generate a Docker build context, you need a Maven module that:
+To generate a Docker build context, you need a Maven module that:

 * Produces an archive that contains a `Dockerfile` and every other file necessary to build the Docker image with your tests.
 * Tags the archive with the `ui-test-docker-context` classifier.